PierAlbertoPierini/ChildCareManagementSystem/README.md

 | -------- | ------------ | ------------ | -------- | ------------ | ------------ |
 | Version  |     2        |              |          |              |              |

+### News

+Added NEWS.md file where I will report some news on the project.

 # Child Care Management System